 Blackstrap Molasses is popular in baking biscuits, breads, in sauces, marinades or as a flavour enhancer.
 If you're substituting this for a recipe that calls for sugar, remember you will be adding liquid so you may need to remove a little liquid elsewhere.

-Coconut nectar is the delicious syrup derived from the sap
+This delicious syrup is derived from the sap

 of the flowers of the coconut palm.

-Coconut nectar has a unique, earthy sweetness, that is often compared to a very light maple syrup, combined with a little bit of molasses.
-Coconut nectar is an ideal binder for homemade granola and as a natural sweetener in baked goods.
+Coconut syrup has a unique, earthy sweetness, that is often compared to a very light maple syrup, combined with a little bit of molasses.
+Coconut syrup is an ideal binder for homemade granola and as a natural sweetener in baked goods.
 It is also wonderful drizzled over pancakes, ice cream, waffles, or porridge.

 This is a great sweetener alternative made from 'tapping' the stems of the coconut palm, extracting the sap and dehydrating it at very low temperatures.
 It is minimally processed ensuring it retains its naturally high mineral and nutrient content.
 It has a great toffee-like flavour & colour and is considered low GI so provides a slow energy release for your body.
 It's rich in minerals & amino acids, making it an excellent alternative to cane sugar.
 It has also been reported as the single most sustainable sweetener in the world by The Food and Agriculture Organization (FAO) of the United Nations.
 It uses less than 1/5th of the soil nutrients and water than sugar cane for production and produces an average of 50-75% more sugar per acre.
 Shop Organic Coconut Sugar >>